tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-1.md

 ## Defining our packets

 The heart of our project will be how we decide to communicate between the server and the client.
-Over the wel, this might be done with JSON or XML, but we have the freedom to do whatever we want.
+Over the web, this might be done with JSON or XML, but we have the freedom to do whatever we want.
 We could even use a packed binary format for maximum efficiency, but to keep things semi-readable and reduce the chance of errors and writing the same code twice (once for the server and once for the client), we will use Protobuf.

 Create a new folder called `shared` in your project root, and inside it, create a new file called `packets.proto`.
 Your project structure should now look like this:
 ```